desmond27/DigitForumBot/README.md

 # DigitForumBot
-A Telegram bot that posts latest posts from the Digit Forum
+A Telegram bot that posts latest posts from the Digit Forum.

+I am fairly new to Kotlin programming while coming from a Java background.
+I mostly wrote this as a way to practice programming with Kotlin.

 ## Building
 Before building, you need to get your own bot token and bot username using [@BotFather](https://telegram.im/BotFather).
 More details on creating Telegram bots can be found [here](https://core.telegram.org/bots#3-how-do-i-create-a-bot).